Valley Metro Rail

+Standing system

+Lines

+In Valley Metro terminology, common with most other metro systems, a line is a named service, defined by a route and set of stations served by trains on that route.
+(The word does not refer to a physical rail corridor, as it does in New York City Subway nomenclature.)

 History

+Background

-Numerous plans have preceded the current implementation of light rail.
+Numerous plans preceded the implementation of light rail.
 The Phoenix Street Railway provided streetcar service from 1887 to 1948.
-Historic vehicles may be seen at the Arizona Street Railway Museum, with Car #116 celebrating her 80th birthday on December 25, 2008, just days before the opening of modern rail service.
+Historic vehicles may be seen at the Phoenix Trolley Museum, with Car #116 celebrating her 80th birthday on December 25, 2008, just days before the opening of modern rail service.
 In 1989, the ValTrans elevated rail proposal was turned down by voters in a referendum due to cost and feasibility concerns.
 Subsequent initiatives during the 1990s failed over similar reasons.

-Metro was created by the Transit 2000 Regional Transportation Plan (RTP), also called the Transit 2000 plan, which involved a 0.5 per cent sales tax, and was approved by Phoenix voters in 2000.
-Transit 2000 aimed at improving the local bus service (considered unacceptably inadequate compared to other major US cities) and the formation of bus rapid transit and light rail, among other things, which was seen as a more affordable approach.
+Valley Metro was created by the Transit 2000 Regional Transportation Plan (RTP), also called the Transit 2000 plan, which involved a half-cent sales tax, and was approved by Phoenix voters in 2000.
+Transit 2000 aimed at improving the local bus service (considered unacceptably inadequate compared to other major US cities) and adding new bus rapid transit routes.
 It used the route placing and color designations from the 1989 ValTrans plan.
+The plan also called for a new light rail line to be built throughout the Phoenix Metropolitan area, resuming rail transit service that was absent since the 1940s.
+Additional funding for the new rail line was secured in 2004 when residents approved Proposition 400, extending the half-cent countywide sales tax.

+Initial light-rail segment

 Construction on the new light rail line began in March 2005.
+The expected construction cost for the line was $1.4 billion, or $70 million per mile.
+The line's initial 20 mi segment consisted of 28 stations running between Phoenix and Mesa.
 In March 2008, cracks in the system's rails were discovered.
 The cause of the cracks was determined to be improper use of plasma cutting torches by contractors.
-The affected track was repaired by May at a cost of $600,000 with still no word on which parties will be held financially responsible.
+The affected track was repaired by May for $600,000 with still no word on which parties will be held financially responsible.
 The last of the concrete and rail for the system was installed in the end of April, with the CEO declaring the system to be on time and on budget.